Cayman Islands’ housing market robust, with good yields, and limited supply

 The rise of canal-front properties

-- Level 1 - the most expensive and top of the line estate homes, with strong covenants and manned security gates.
-These include Vista Del Mar, Salt Creek, and Camana Bay, with land values ranging from KYD451,000 (US$550,000) to KYD2,460,000 (US$3,000,000).
+- Level 1 - the most expensive, with strong covenants and manned security gates.
+These include Vista Del Mar, Salt Creek, and Camana Bay, with land values ranging from KYD457,000 (US$550,000) to KYD2.5 million (US$3 million).

 - Level 4 - mixed mid-level homes with decent services, including older subdivisions like Red Bay, Omega, and Prospect and newer developments such as Newlands Sound, Palm Heights in Snug Harbour.
-Land values range from KYD123,000 (US$150,000) to KYD295,200 (US$360,000).
+Land values range from KYD124,700 (US$150,000) to KYD299,300 (US$360,000).

 - Level 5 - mid- to low-level homes with minimal maintenance, such as the North Sound Estates and Red Bay Prospect.
-Land values range from KYD102,500 (US$125,000) to KYD164,000 (US$200,000).
+Land values range from KYD103,900 (US$125,000) to KYD166,300 (US$200,000).

 Mortgage interest rates gently rising

-Mortgage interest rates in the Cayman Islands are typically tied to the prime rate set by the Cayman Islands Monetary Authority (CIMA), which follows the US Fed funds rate.
-Typically, mortgage interest rates are one or two percentage points above the current prime rate.
+In 2018, the average interest rate on loans stood at 7.72% in 2018, up from 7.58% in 2017, 7.01% in 2016, 6.96% in 2015 and 6.59% in 2014.
+Mortgage interest rates in the Cayman Islands are typically tied to the prime rate set by the Cayman Islands Monetary Authority (CIMA), which follows the US Fed funds rate, but are one or two percentage points above the current prime rate.
 The Cayman Islands dollar (CI$) is pegged to the US dollar at CI$1 = US$1.20.

 Cayman Islands offer good rental yields, ranging from 5%-7% along the Seven Mile Beach to 7.5%-8.2% in other beach communities in Grand Cayman, based on Global Property Guide research.

-In the Old Crewe Road, the Sunrise Apartments, Pine Crest Apartments and Elizabeth Villas are found, with the monthly rent of two-bedroom apartments starting from KYD1,400 (US$1,707).
-Some of the newer, more exclusive condominiums in the area are rented out from KYD2,000 (US$2,439) to KYD2,500 (US$3,049) per month.
+In the Old Crewe Road, monthly rent of two-bedroom apartments in the Sunrise Apartments, Pine Crest Apartments and Elizabeth Villas starts from KYD1,400 (US$1,700), though some newer, more exclusive condominiums rent from KYD2,000 (US$2,400) to KYD2,500 (US$3,000) per month.

 Other areas in Cayman Islands popular with families and professionals include Jennifer Drive, Andrew Drive, Palm Heights Drive, Canal Point Drive, Parkway Drive and Whitehall Estates.